pvginkel/PdfiumViewer/README.markdown

 directory, or move it to the root of your project.
 PdfiumViewer will find the DLL in both cases.

-When building your project, the `pdfiumdll` library(s) must be placed next to your application, either in the root or the `x86` or `x64` sub directory.
+When building your project, the `pdfium.dll` library(s) must be placed next to your application, either in the root or the `x86` or `x64` sub directory.
 The easiest way to accomplish this is by changing the properties of that file, changing the Copy to Output Directory setting to Copy always.

+Note that in the directory `Libraries\Pdfium\Without V8`, there are versions of the Pdfium DLL's without V8 support.
+These are a lot smaller and work on Windows XP.
+See Compatibility above for instructions on how to use these.

 ## Note on the `PdfViewer` control